kolovratgas/Designing-distributed-secure-applications/Lab1/README.md

-Laboratory work is a mechanism for transmitting an image using a socket taking into account noise
+Laboratory work present mechanism for transmitting an image using a socket taking into account noise